-The Seventh Annual Bonfire at The Iron Furnaces will take place Saturday, October 21, 2017, from 6:00 p.m. to 10:00 p.m. at the historic Scranton Iron Furnaces, a truly unique site with the remains of a standing blast furnace.
+The Eighth Annual Bonfire at the Iron Furnaces will take place Saturday, October 20, 2018, from 6:00 p.m. to 10:00 p.m. at the historic Scranton Iron Furnaces, a truly unique site with the remains of a standing blast furnace.

 The Bonfire Festival, a fundraiser for the Anthracite Heritage Museum, explores the roots of Halloween in Celtic culture and celebrates other cultural autumn festivals while highlighting Northeastern PA’s industrial past.

 Tickets include admission to the festival and $5 in Bonfire Bucks, to use towards food, beverage, and activities.
 Tickets are $15 online through October 15, then $20 online or at the gate.
 As always, entrance to the festival is free for children 12 and under.
 (Tickets are available online until 5:00 PM on October 19th.)